FreeFlarum/freeflarum.com/docs/faq.md

 Since we aren't being paid for what we do, a donation is always welcome.
 We need money in order to keep FreeFlarum up and running.
 But for that, we need some income.
 So we've decided to create a donation tier system.
 Donating is optional and will provide the forum some perks in return (so that people are actually willing to donate).
 These perks should not significantly make a difference between other forums (in terms of support or forum speed, for example).
 They are merely a token of gratitude, and for people that want a bit more features.
 They won't give you any sort of forum performance boost, or separate server.
 They will give you just exactly what's listed in the [donation section](/settings/overview).

 #### I have donated.
-Will you treat my forum differently?
-Will I get faster response times from support?
+Will I get faster response times from support (or any other benefits not listed at the donation page)?
-No.
+No, you get what you have donated for only.

 #### My forum was removed, and I am a donor.
 Will I get a refund?
 No, we don't do refunds.